-Class Participation and Attendance (15%: 5% attendance, 10% participation)
+Class Participation & Attendance (5% attendance, 10% participation)

 Constructive participation in lectures and case discussions is based on analysis rather than mere opinion, and builds on the discussion flow at the time (a good participant is also a good listener).
 Class participation will account for 10% of the final grade.
-Students can be awarded a maximum of 3 points for participation each day that class meets, based on the overall quality (not quantity) of their contributions to the class discussion.
-The TA will make recommendations to the Professor regarding class participation grades each day, however, the Professor will make the final decision each day.
+Students can be awarded a maximum of 3 points for participation each session that class meets, based on the overall quality (not quantity) of their contributions to the class discussion.
+The TA will make recommendations to the Professor regarding class participation grades, however, the Professor will make the final decision each day.
 Participation in discussion on Canvas will count for a maximum of 5 class participation points in total.

 Attendance is required for every class session.
-Students will use the class check-in feature in the Wharton Connect mobile app to indicate their attendance in class.
-Students who come more than 3 minutes late will not receive attendance credit for that class session.
-Class attendance will account for 5% of the final grade.
-Contact the MBA office regarding missing class.
-Absences must be excused by the MBA Office.
-Two or more unexcused absences will result in a grade of zero for class participation and attendance.
+Students who come more than 3 minutes late will not receive credit for that session.
+Class attendance accounts for 5% of the final grade.
+Contact the WEMBA office, not the professor, regarding missing class.
+Absences must be excused by the Office.
+Two or more unexcused absences will lead to zero for participation and attendance.